VAGINAL MASSAGE AND REFLEXOLOGY

 The vagina has an important and powerful reflex system.
 The basic set up is that the very back of the vagina reflexes to the head.
 As one moves forward, the tissues reflex to the various body organs going down the body toward the feet.
 The top of the vagina reflexes to the organs and tissues of the back of the body.
 The bottom or floor of the vagina reflexes to the organs in the front of the body.

-The assistant needs to know this basic arrangement of the vaginal reflex system.
+The helper and ideally the receiver of the session need to know this basic arrangement of the vaginal reflex system.

 II.
 BENEFITS OF THIS PROCEDURE

-The procedure seems to be helpful on many levels.
+The procedure is helpful on many levels.
 The benefits include:

-- Physical massage of the vagina to help work out tight or damaged areas.
+- Physical massage of the vagina can help work out tight or damaged areas.

-- There is a cleansing effect on the Prongs and the Wells.
+- There is some removal of Prongs and cleaning of the Wells.

 - The procedure can help remove Points.

-- The procedure can speed up development by helping to clearing traumas, healing the tissues, and more.
+- The procedure can speed up development by helping to clear traumas, healing the tissues, and more.

 - The procedure provides a pleasant sensation that seems to be helpful for women.
 It is not like sex and often feels more loving than sex.
-See below.
+One reason is that if a man is the helper, he gets no particular enjoyment from it, so it is not selfish on his part.

 - The reflexology causes healing throughout the body.

 - Stretching the vagina with the hand is excellent for it.
-It helps blood circulation and healing, and provides a pleasurable sensation.
+It helps blood circulation, lymph circulation and healing, and provides a pleasurable sensation.

 III.
 THE PROCEDURE